Black Friday • Black Friday •

 • High or severe stress – impacts conjoined hormone systems

-• Other conditions present known to affect ovulation
+• Other conditions present are known to affect ovulation

 • Abnormal body weight

-It is important for your physician to determine whether or not you are ovulating (except in perimenopausal or menopausal women) and a barrage of blood tests will be taken to check hormone levels to figure out the involvement of other glands and organs.
-These tests include the thyroid, sex hormones, pap smear, and ultrasounds.
+It is key for your physician to determine whether you are ovulating (except in perimenopausal or menopausal women).
+A set of blood tests will be taken to check hormone levels and assess the involvement of other glands and organs.
+These tests include thyroid function tests, sex hormone tests, Pap smear, and ultrasounds.

 The testing for DUB is extensive because it needs to be – figuring out the cause can take some time and effort.
 Teenage girls may be tested for von Willebrand disease.